klei1984/max/evolution.md

 <br style="clear:both"><br>
 So Atabek joined Interplay Prodcutions in 1994 as producer and was supposed to bring Mechamander to release.
-Paul Kellner, another former Mindcraft associate, also joined Interplay at that time and the two together helped publish Cyberia in 1994 and Virtual Pool in mid 1995 for Interplay.
+Paul Kellner, another former Mindcraft associate, also joined Interplay at that time and the two together helped publish Cyberia in 1994 and Virtual Pool in mid 1995.

 The UK based PC GAMER magazine wrote in its February 1995 issue that _"As for Virgin's MechaMander, it's in the works with no set release date."_ [\[9\]](#ref9).
 Virgin Interactive Entertainment distributed many Interplay titles in Europe and M.A.X. was no exception to that in 1996.